 Big Con, Small Con: How to choose which con is right for you.

-If you are planning on attending a con that covers multiple fandoms in the future, here are some things to consider if you haven't been to a con before, or if you haven't been to very many cons.
+Here are some things to consider if you haven't been to a con before, or if you haven't been to very many cons.

 Advantages to going to small local cons

-At smaller cons, the atmosphere is even more participatory.
+At smaller cons, the atmosphere is more participatory.
 You can get involved in local fan panels much more easily than large con panels.

 If you make friends at a small con, you may be friends for life.
 People at small cons are more likely to live near you, so if you form a con friendship, you may be able to hang out again in the future.